kokhinmaungwin/social-check/README.md

 ---

-## Usage
+## 🚀 Usage

 ```bash
 social-check <username>
 ```
-- Example:
+- Example

 ```bash
 social-check kokhinmaungwin
 ```

 ---

-## Interactive Menu Options
+## 🧭 Interactive Menu

--After running the command, you will see a menu like this:
+- After running the command, you will see an interactive menu:

 ```bash
 Target username: kokhinmaungwin